hythm7/Pakku/README.md

 </pre>

-TODO
-====
-* Write more tests
-* Fix bugs
-* Redo things if a better way revealed to me
-* Improve the performance to live up to the motto

 CAVEATS
 =======
-Currently `Pakku` Works on GNU/Linux, Unfortunately I don't have access to Windows or Mac machine to test and make it compatible with different Operating Systems.
-However, PRs are very welcome :)
+Currently `Pakku` runs on Linux, more operating systems will be supported in the future.

 CREDITS
 =======
-Thanks to `Panda` and `Zef`, for `Pakku` inspiration. also Thanks for the nice `#perl6` and `#raku` community.
+Thanks to `Panda` and `Zef` for `Pakku` inspiration. also Thanks to the nice `#raku` community.

 MOTTO
 ===========
-Light as a 🦋, Colorful as a 🦋
+Light like a 🦋, Colorful like a 🦋

 AUTHOR
 ======